AMSP-04/NETN-LOG/NETN-LOG.md

 ## Logistics Service Pattern

-The Logistics Service pattern is used for modelling request, negotiation and delivery of logistics services in a distributed federated simulation.

-Entities participating in the service transaction are considered as either a consumer or a service provider.
-When modelled in different simulation systems the consumer and provider use HLA interactions defined in the NETN LOG module to model the service transaction.
+Federates participating in the logistics service transaction are considered as either a service consumer or a service provider.
+The NETN LOG FOM module defines the HLA interactions used to model the service transactions.
 The interaction patterns required for different types of services may vary but the basic principles and interaction class definitions are the same.

 <img src="./images/log_interactionclasses.png">